Metal Lords

 Metal Lords is a 2022 American teen comedy-drama film written by D. B. Weiss and directed by Peter Sollett.
 The story follows two high school best friends and metal music lovers, Hunter and Kevin, who set out to start a metal band, against societal norms.
-Notably, the renowned guitarist Tom Morello was an executive producer and wrote some of the songs performed in the film.
+Guitarist Tom Morello was an executive producer and wrote some of the songs performed in the film.
 The film was released on Netflix on April 8, 2022.

 Plot

-Metalhead Hunter Sylvester jams with his best friend, introvert Kevin Schlieb, who as yet only plays a single drum in the school's marching band.
+Metalhead Hunter Sylvester jams with his best friend, introvert Kevin Schlieb, who plays a single drum in the school's marching band.
 During marching band practice, Kevin witnesses sensitive Scottish student Emily having a full meltdown and quitting band because of her lack of skill with the clarinet.

 Later that day, Kevin drags Hunter to a party at Clay's house and tries to fit in while Hunter feels misplaced.
-Kevin gets drunk and flirts with Kendall, while Hunter gets into an altercation with jock Skip and derides Clay's band, Mollycoddle.
+Kevin gets drunk and flirts with a girl named Kendall, while Hunter gets into an altercation with jock Skip and derides Clay's band, Mollycoddle.

 Learning that the school is holding a Battle of the Bands contest, Hunter registers his and Kevin's band, Skullfucker.
-Hunter steals his father's credit card and buys an exorbitant amount of gear, including a full drum kit for Kevin.
+Hunter steals his step-father's credit card and buys an exorbitant amount of gear, including a full drum kit for Kevin.

 Kevin adopts a grueling daily practice schedule after school, learning Hunter's metal playlists by ear; he notices that Emily is a skilled cello player with equal dedication.
 They become mutually interested, which prompts Kevin to give her a copy of the playlist.
 Meanwhile, Hunter auditions bassists to complete the trio but is unsuccessful and has an escalating series of run-ins with Skip.

 Kevin unsuccessfully tries to pitch Emily as their new bassist, but Hunter rejects her outright.
-Afterwards, Kevin calls her to apologize for Hunter's behavior, and they have sex.
+Kevin calls her to apologize for Hunter's behavior, and they have sex.
 Kevin and Emily become a couple, which enrages Hunter, who believes she will be their Yoko Ono.

 While Kevin continues to hone his skills, Clay hears Kevin practicing and immediately recognizes his advanced abilities and 'intense' drumming style; since Mollycoddle's drummer is in rehab, he asks Kevin to be their drummer for a performance at his sister's wedding.
 During speech class, Hunter mocks Emily until she attacks him, breaking his guitar in the process.
-These circumstances lead to an argument between Hunter and Kevin, with the latter leaving Skullfucker.
+This leads to an argument between Hunter and Kevin, and Kevin leaving the band.